alexkoven/alexkoven.github.io/README.md

 # Alexander's Website

-The below instructions are what I used to set up my website.
+These instructions are what I used to set up my website.
 I am not familiar with Hugo or the underlying languages.
-Fortunately, the template along with a few helpful tutorials linked below make the process quite straightforward.
+Fortunately, the template along with a few helpful tutorials linked below make the process fairly straightforward.

 ## Setting up website
 1. Clone from [Hugo Academic CV Theme](https://github.com/HugoBlox/theme-academic-cv)